Junior Library Guild Selection

 This coming-of-age novel takes place against the political and military backdrop of modern-day Burma.
 Narrated by two fifteen-year-old boys on opposing sides of the conflict between the Burmese government and the Karenni, one of the many ethnic minorities in Burma, Bamboo People explores the nature of violence, power, and prejudice.

-Coming in paperback Fall 2012, and now available as an audio book from Audible.com, narrated by actor Jonathan Davis!
+Now available in paperback and as an audio book from Audible.com, narrated by actor Jonathan Davis!